US release: The US Albums

 The CDs are also available individually, with the exception of The Beatles’ Story documentary, which is exclusive to the box set.

-Two previous compilations, The Capitol Albums vol 1 and 2, contained a number of the same titles, but omitted The Beatles’ Story, Hey Jude, Yesterday And Today and the US versions of A Hard Day’s Night and Revolver.
+Two previous compilations, The Capitol Albums, Volume 1 (2004) and Volume 2 (2006), contained a number of the same titles, but omitted The Beatles’ Story, Hey Jude, Yesterday And Today, and the US versions of A Hard Day’s Night and Revolver.

 Apple being Apple, not all the albums are straight reissues.
 Capitol’s Dave Dexter originally released many of the songs with added echo and reverb, but for the most part these have been replaced with 2009 remasters.
 The two Capitol Albums box sets, though missing some albums, remain the best way to get the authentic mixes on compact disc.